remaro-network/remaro_scenarios/README.md

 - Install [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).
 Choose the "Desktop-Full Install" option so simulators are installed.

-- Once you have installed ros packages, the <b>uuv_simulator</b> can be installed by cloning the a modified version of `Field-Robotics-Lab_uuv_simulator` repository [here](https://github.com/mahyamkashani/uuv_simulator) in your ros workspace.
+- Once you have installed ros packages, the <b>uuv_simulator</b> can be installed by cloning the modified version of `Field-Robotics-Lab_uuv_simulator` repository [here](https://github.com/mahyamkashani/uuv_simulator) in your ros workspace.

 ```bash